WeiYufei/master/README.txt

 # The source is released under the GPL (v3 or newer);
 # see LICENSE about how you are allowed to use the code.
 #
-# Folder PolyTrend_web-based_system contains the project of this system
+# Folder PolyTrend_web-based_system contains the project of this system.
 # Folder Django_jfu_modified_code contains files that need to be replaced
-# after Djando-jfu Django library is installed
+# after Djando-jfu Django library is installed.
-# Django-jfu is available on https://github.com/Alem/django-jfu
+# Django-jfu is available on github.com/Alem/django-jfu.
 #
-# This system has been applied on http://polytrend.gis.lu.se/
+# This system has been applied on polytrend.gis.lu.se.